Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 proficiencies, feats, and skills.
 Deities have some or all of the following additional qualities, depending on their divine rank.

+### Levels
-**Levels:** Most deities are 20 HD outsiders with 30 to 50 character levels as well.
+Most deities are 20 HD outsiders with 30 to 50 character levels as well.
 These additional character levels beyond an effective character level of 20th follow the rules for epic levels.